vkcode7/cpp/lc/SlidingWindow/Dynamic Programming.md

 - Large array: Handles up to `n = 2500` within constraints.

 # 2272.
-Substring with Largest Variance Solution
+Substring with Largest Variance

 ## Problem Description
 Given a string `s` consisting of lowercase letters, return the largest variance of any substring.
 The variance of a substring is defined as the largest difference between the frequencies of any two distinct characters in that substring.
 If no substring contains at least two distinct characters, return 0.